iluaster/google_drive_uploader/README.md

 Since my linux server OS is too old to install or run new language tool,

-I decide to write a uploader in bash shell language.
+I decided to write a uploader in bash shell language.

 This shell script will execute Netcat SLL(nssl), so you have to install it.